 You Can’t Please Everybody

 It is impossible.
-About a third are in this party.
+About a third of the people are in this party.
 Another third are in that party.
-Another third just bounces back and forth based on who has the best ads or who’s had rough few years.
+Another third bounces back and forth between the two popular parties, based on who has the best ads or who’s had rough few years.

-And a third hate the other three thirds just for being thirds.
+And another third hates the other thirds simply for being thirds.

 My math may be a little off.
 Those are just estimates.

-No matter what your opinion is, about half the world will disagree with you.
+No matter your opinion, about half the world will disagree with you.
 So pick a side.

 “What do you want, Burr?”